phan/phan/internal/Phan-Config-Settings.md

 - When enabled, in addition to inferring existence of magic properties, Phan will also warn when writing to `@property-read` and reading from `@property-read`.
+Phan will warn when writing to read-only properties and reading from write-only properties.

 Note: [`read_type_annotations`](#read_type_annotations) must also be enabled.